kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 NOTE: Make sure you have the latest binary or docker image of the scheduler with the plugin built (see above).
 Also make sure the latest Python solver is copied to `/opt/solver/main.py` (see above).

-Then create the cluster with kwokctl:
+Then create the cluster with:

 ```bash
 kwokctl create cluster --name <cluster_name> --runtime <docker/binary> --config <path/to/cluster-config.yaml>